olive007/FastHeader/README.md

 # Fast Header
 A little plugin for Sublime Text 3 which allow user to create header into the source files.
 The plugin update automaticaly the variable between the double square bracket [[variable]].
-The other variable between curly brace {{variable}} is setted in the creation of the header.
+The other variable between curly brace {{variable}} is setted at the creation of the header.

 ## Feature
 - customize your template